 Get Rid of Excess Gel or Bleach

 When you apply whitening gel or bleach to your gums, be sure to remove any excess gel as you see it.
-You can just take a tissue or similarly soft cloth and wipe away any excess gel from your gums.
+You can just take a soft tissue or similarly soft cloth and wipe away any excess gel from your gums.
 While you probably won’t be able to avoid a little bit of burning or tingling, it stops the gel or bleach from contacting your gums over an extended period.

 This, in turn, limits the damage that can occur.
 Consider using a cotton swab or cue-tip instead of tissue paper if you want to be really precise.
-This is a great tool to combine with ourwhitening pen, although like all of Dr. Brite’s whitening products, it’s designed specifically to not irritate your gums or teeth.
+This is a great tool to combine with ourwhitening pen, although like all of Dr. Brite’s teeth whitening products, it’s designed specifically to not irritate your gums or teeth.
 It uses only natural ingredients and is totally free of parabens, sulfates, and other harsh compounds.

 Don’t Leave the Strips On for Too Long